meltdown03/trade-notifier-bot/README.md

 ## Pre Reqs
 1. Create a TDA developer account here https://developer.tdameritrade.com/ and make a new app with a callback url of "http://localhost:8080/" and take note of the "Consumer Key" this is the api key you will give this script
 2. Create webhook in the discord text channel you want to use by going to the text channels settings -> Integrations -> Webhooks -> New Webhook then copy the URL
+3. Adjust the REDIRECT_URI and TOKEN_PATH in const.py for your system
 ## How To Run From Source
 1. In Terminal Run: `pip3 install -r requirements.txt`
     * If you get an error about C++ Build Tools, follow the link and install Visual Studio Build Tools -> C++ Build Tools -> Then make sure C++ x64/x86 Build Tools and Windows 10 SDK are selected under the Optional Installs menu